By Dr. Jesse Riley, MS DC

 Life gets crazy, doesn’t it?
 Maybe you’re a new parent.
 Maybe you have a new job that is a bit more demanding.
 Maybe you’re taking care of your partner or a loved one.
 Everyone has their own specific situation that we consider.

-This doesn’t mean that you’re not prioritizing your own health.
-We just need to find out when that should be and what it looks like.
+We still need to prioritize your own health.
+We just need to find out when that should be and what it looks like now if we are limiting volume and adding more strength.

 Consistency – Can’t Water Your Lawn With a Bucket